 14. Canal D’Amour – Corfu

-15. Lichadonisia – The “Greek Bahamas”
+15. Lichadonisia – Greek Bahamas

-Getting to Lichadonisia (Lichades) will also require a small boat ride from Kamena Vourla from the mainland side, or Kavos on the Euboia side.
+Getting to Lichadonisia (Lichades) also requires a small boat ride from Kamena Vourla on the mainland or Kavos on the Euboia side.

 Keep an eye out for any swimming seals.

-This is one of the beaches to visit.
+Here’s one of the beaches to visit.

 16. Gkiola – Thassos

-You can even dive in, but be careful as you never know how shallow it could be.
+You can even dive in, but be careful since you never know how shallow it could be.

 17. Melissani Cave and Lake – Kefalonia